 - Simply screw the ring attachment into the joist, taking care that both screws are hitting the joist.
 Once it’s attached, just clip on the spring snap hook to the ring attachment.

-- Loop the ropes through the ring attachment.
-My kid knows all kinds of fishing knots and taught me one that held tight. (“Trust me, Mom.”
+- Loop the ropes through the ring attachment, and knot it.
+My kid knows all kinds of fishing knots and did one that held tight. (“Trust me, Mom.”
 Ooookay, son!)
-You will have some extra rope – just loop them around in a large looser knot.
+You will have some extra rope leftover most likely – just loop it around in a large looser knot.

 These are my favorite hanging chairs for indoors: